 - Pulseroll Mini has a smoother sound and is quieter compared to Theragun mini – 58.7dB max vs. 61dB max.
 However, in practice, the difference is negligible when compared to the latest iteration of Theragun Mini (which is way quieter than before).

-- Pulseroll has 4 attachments, while Theragun has just one.
+- Pulseroll has 4 attachments, while Theragun Mini 2.0 has three.

 - Pulseroll has a hard case, while Theragun offers a soft pouch.

-- There’s USB-C charging with Pulseroll, while Theragun mini uses a wall charger.
+- There’s USB-C charging with Pulseroll, while Theragun mini (gen 1) uses a wall charger.

 - Pulseroll Mini has a bigger battery but weighs less (1.1 pounds vs. 1.43 pounds).